edgedb/edgedb-rust/edgedb-tokio/src/tutorial.md

 select <int32>$0 // Fine: EdgeDB knows to expect an i32
 ```

-As such, arguments in queries are used as type inference for the EdgeDB compiler, not to cast from queries from the Rust side.
+As such, arguments in queries are used as type specification for the EdgeDB compiler, not to cast from queries from the Rust side.
 Take this query as an example:

 ```rust
     let query = "select <int32>$0";